Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Industry & Commerce.
 In addition, it is included in the North Carolina Division of Archives and History series list.
 A significant historical year for this entry is 1924.

 Location.
 36° 5.837′ N, 79° 24.854′ W. Marker is in Burlington, North Carolina, in Alamance County.
-Marker is at the intersection of North Church Street/US Highway 70 and Beaumont Ave., on the left when traveling east on North Church Street/US Highway 70.
+It is at the intersection of North Church Street/US Highway 70 and Beaumont Ave., on the left when traveling east on North Church Street/US Highway 70.
 Touch for map.
 Marker is at or near this postal address: 1382 North Church Street, Burlington NC 27215, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Henry Jerome Stockard (approx. half a mile away); Pioneer Plant (approx. 0.7 miles away); Camp Alamance (approx. 1.2 miles away); Norfolk & Western Caboose #518654 (approx. 1.2 miles away); 1763 Providence (approx. 1.2 miles away); Johnston Moves West (approx. 1.2 miles away); Providence Church & Cemetery (approx. 1.3 miles away); North Carolina Railroad (approx. 1.3 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Henry Jerome Stockard (approx. half a mile away); Pioneer Plant (approx. 0.7 miles away); Camp Alamance (approx. 1.2 miles away); Norfolk & Western Caboose #518654 (approx. 1.2 miles away); 1763 Providence (approx. 1.2 miles away); Johnston Moves West (approx. 1.2 miles away); Providence Church & Cemetery (approx. 1.3 miles away); North Carolina Railroad (approx. 1.3 miles away).
 Touch for a list and map of all markers in Burlington.

 Regarding J. Spencer Love.
 James Spencer Love is credited with reviving the textile industry in Alamance County.
 A native of Cambridge, Massachusetts, he moved to North Carolina in the 1920s.